Lithuanian National Catholic Church: In United States

-The Old Catholic Church separated from the Roman Catholic Church due to disagreements over the resolutions adopted by the First Vatican Council in 1869–1870.
-The Old Catholic Church was attractive to European immigrants to the United States due to disagreements with the Roman Catholic hierarchy.
+The Old Catholic Church separated from the Catholic Church due to disagreements over the resolutions adopted by the First Vatican Council in 1869–1870.
+The Old Catholic Church was attractive to European immigrants to the United States due to disagreements with the Catholic hierarchy.
 Immigrants wanted to establish their own parishes where priests would speak their language, but received little support from American bishops who were mainly of Irish and German descent.
 In 1884, a meeting of American bishops in Baltimore decided that property of parishes belonged not to the community that financed it but to the diocese.
 Lawsuits between pastors and parishioners over the property were quite common.
 In protest of such policies, the Polish National Catholic Church (PNCC) was established in 1897.

 Due to the historic union between Poland and Lithuania, the Lithuanian National Catholic Church first operated as a section of PNCC.
-The first Lithuanian priests to joint the Old Catholic Church were Vladislovas Dembskis, Vincas R. Dilionis (real name Vincas Petraitis), and Stasys Mickevičius who was ordained to priesthood by Bishop Stephen Kaminski in 1901.
+The first Lithuanian priests to join the Old Catholic Church were Vladislovas Dembskis, Vincas R. Dilionis (real name Vincas Petraitis), and Stasys Mickevičius who was ordained to priesthood by Bishop Stephen Kaminski in 1901.
 The first Lithuanian National Catholic parishes were established by Dilionis in Waterbury, Connecticut, in 1902 and Baltimore, Maryland in 1903, but they – as well as many other similar Lithuanian parishes – were short-lived.
 Mickevičius established several parishes with the most successful ones in Scranton, Pennsylvania, and Lawrence, Massachusetts.
 The parishes were established under the jurisdiction of Archbishop Carmel Henry Carfora.
 When disagreements arose between Mickevičius and Polish bishop Franciszek Hodur, Mickevičius called a synod on July 17, 1917, and separated from PNCC.
 He was consecrated as bishop by Rudolph de Landas Berghes in 1917.
 However, Berghes rescinded the consecration in December 1918 once he became better acquainted with Mickevičius.
 While Mickevičius (died in 1923) was a vocal advocates of separation from PNCC, other Lithuanian priests, including John Gritenas and Mykolas Valadka, were more ambivalent.
 Gritenas was consecrated as bishop by Franciszek Hodur in 1924.
 Valandka published a Lithuanian missal of LNCC in 1931.